jalspach/AquaPanix/_posts/2022-08-28-ElectronicsLayout.md

 _ Relays for Pump and solenoid connections
     - 4 low volt for solenoids
     - 1 high volt for pump
-- Total power draw through the sensing transformer
+- Current sensor
+    - Analog in
+- Light sensors
-    - Analog? in
+    - Analog in (x3)
+    - could I simplify this to a digital output and then run it through the MCP23008?

 ## Display / control

 - LCD display in box for basic numbers
     - can we display a graph?
 - LED's
     - Outside / inside box for general status
 - Wireless connection back to the network
 - Buttons like the current box
-    - Hold to fill Sump (1 total)
+    - Hold to fill sump manually (this should generally be automatic) (1 total)
     - Hold to drain tanks?
 (3 total one per tank)
-    - Ability to turn off and on the pump
+    - Ability to turn off / on the pump

 ## Power

 - 5VDC / 9VDC for microcontrollers
 - 12 V for 24 V solenoids?
 - 120 VAC for pump
 - Breaker w/ GFCI

 {% endcapture %}